alisheikh55209-png/IT-Project-Management_Project-Final/PROGRESS_REPORT.md

 ### Step 1: Complete Phase 2 (Cloning & Branching) - Priority: High
    - **Why?** This builds Git/GitHub skills and gets everyone contributing.
    - **Your Actions**:
-     1. Remind team members (Muneeb and Faraz) to follow the quick start in TEAM_ASSIGNMENTS.md.
+     1. Remind team members (Faraz) to follow the quick start in TEAM_ASSIGNMENTS.md.
-     2. Have them clone the repo, create their branches (e.g., `feature-muneeb`, `feature-faraz`), add a sample file (like a personal note in their .md file), commit, push, and create PRs.
+     2. Have them clone the repo, create their branches (e.g., `feature-faraz`), add a sample file (like a personal note in their .md file), commit, push, and create PRs.
      3. Review and merge their PRs on GitHub (use "Squash and merge" as recommended).
      4. Update README.md status to mark Phase 2 complete.
    - **Timeline**: 1-2 days.
 Follow up if they delay.